Website Glossary

 Vascular Dementia

 A general term describing problems with reasoning, planning, judgment, memory and other thought processes caused by brain damage from impaired blood flow to your brain.
 You can develop vascular dementia after a stroke blocks an artery in your brain, but strokes don't always cause vascular dementia.
+Learn more about vascular dementia.

 Dementia Stages